SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ## Exercise 3: Deploy the website

 We need to make few changes for connection string code for the WordPress website so that it is able to consume data from the database which we have just provisioned.
-Once we have updated the code we'll deploy it to an Azure App Service which we need to create azure web app.
+Once we have updated the code we would be able to deploy it to an Azure App Service which we need to create azure web app.

 1. Login to **dms-dev-vm** and download **Remote Desktop Connection** file.<br/>
 <img src="https://github.com/SpektraSystems/Azure-PostgreSQL-DMS-Lab/blob/master/images/new8.jpg"/><br/>